 An examination of the reciprocal relationships among physical activity, exercise behavior, and biochemical and physiological adaptation.
 As a foundation for the exploration of the psychosocial determinants and effects associated with adopting and maintaining an exercise program, emphasis is placed on social and psychological theories of behavior change, exercise psychology assessments and interventions, and an introduction to the research methods used for exercise psychology research related to physical activity, physical education, corporate fitness, and/or athletic programs.
-Prerequisites: PSY 208; EXS 205 or concurrent enrollment.
+Prerequisite: PSY 208; Corequisite: EXS 126.
 (T)